 The first section was carried out as an undercrossing of the Münster-Norddeich railway line by means of pipe jacking DN 1,200 mm with a tunnel length of approximately 100 m.
 Subsequently, two cable protection pipe bundles including accompanying pipes were drawn into the jacking pipe.
 The second section of approximately 700 m was carried out using the open-cut method.

-egeplast Power Protect PE-RT protection pipes for high and extra-high voltage cables with a low-friction inner layer and individual marking were used to ensure a correct connection to the respective voltage grid during the subsequent pulling-in of the underground cables, as explained by Civil Engineer (M.Sc.)
-Till Ruland from Heckmann Bau: “The high degree of precision required in confined spaces when pulling the pipe bundles into the DN 1,200 mm jacking pipe presents a major challenge here.
+egeplast Power Protect PE-RT protective pipes for high and extra-high voltage cables with a low-friction inner layer and individual marking were used to ensure correct connection to the respective voltage grid during the subsequent pulling-in of the underground cables, as explained by civil engineer (M.Sc.)
+Till Ruland from Heckmann Bau: “The high degree of precision in a confined space during the pulling-in of the pipe bundles into the DN 1,200 mm jacking pipe represents a major challenge here.
 A suitable system solution for cable protection pipes is indispensable.”

 Section 1: New Construction of a 110 kV High-Voltage Three-Phase Connection as an Underground Cable